IBM/aspera-cli/docs/README.md

 Workaround on server side: Either remove the fingerprint from `aspera.conf`, or keep only RSA host keys in `sshd_config`.

-References: ES-1944 in release notes of 4.1 and to [HSTS admin manual section "Configuring Transfer Server Authentication With a Host-Key Fingerprint"](https://www.ibm.com/docs/en/ahts/4.2?topic=upgrades-configuring-ssh-server).
+References: ES-1944 in the release notes of 4.1, and the [HSTS admin manual section "Configuring Transfer Server Authentication With a Host-Key Fingerprint"](https://www.ibm.com/docs/en/ahts/4.2?topic=upgrades-configuring-ssh-server).

 ### Error: "can't find header files for ruby"

 Some Ruby gems dependencies require compilation of native parts (C).
 This also requires Ruby header files.
-If Ruby was installed as a Linux Packages, then also install Ruby development package:
+If Ruby was installed as a Linux package, then also install the Ruby development package:
 `ruby-dev` or `ruby-devel`, depending on distribution.

 ### Private key type: `ed25519` not supported by default